Home Donations Donor List Contact Us About Us Links

 MAC-1 Mini-Analog Computer

 There is very little information about this computer.
 It appears to have been designed to teach kids how to do math...the input dials certainly resemble a slide rule.
 It was offered as a kit (which you would put together yourself and that usually required some soldering) or you could get a fully-assembled version.
-The original cost for the kit was £3 10 shillings 6 quid, while the "built and ready for use" MAC-1 sold for £3 19 shillings & 6 quid1.
+The original cost for the kit was £3 10 shillings 6 quid (that is equivalent to $70.00 in 2024 USA dollars), while the "built and ready for use" MAC-1 sold for £3 19 shillings & 6 quid (equivalent to $90.00 in 2024 USA dollars)1.

 The MAC-1 was developed by I-Cor Systems in England.
 Tracking down the date for this computer was difficult.
 The company that made the MAC-1, I-Cor Systems, also sold the Digi-Comp 1 in 1963 which was developed by ESR in Boston.2 So that gave us a starting place on the date.
 We found four I-Cor Systems ads; one ad for the MAC-1 from 1967 and two ads for Digi-Comp 1 and one ad for the MM Computer, all from 1967.
 Nothing before and nothing after.